alephium/www/src/content/homepage.md

   description: "We only get one chance to make a first impression.
 The wallets are built with the user in mind, making Alephium's technology accessible for all."
   wallets:
     - title: Desktop wallet 🖥️
       description: "Alephium's most accessible wallet.
-The go-to wallet, crafted for all, for daily management and ready for DeFi."
+Ready for everything, from daily management tasks to DeFi."
       screenshot: ../images/screenshots/desktop-wallet.png
       actions:
         - title: Get the desktop wallet
           color: 'white'
           link: https://github.com/alephium/desktop-wallet/releases/latest/
     - title: Extension wallet 🌍
       description: 'The wallet in your browser.
-Get access to the latest features.
-Very handy for developers.'
+Get access to the latest features with a focus on DeFi.'
-      screenshot: ../images/screenshots/desktop-wallet.png
+      screenshot: ../images/screenshots/extension.png
       actions:
         - title: Chrome
           color: 'white'